 There has been much discussion about natural DHT blockers in the recent years.
 To understand DHT blockers, one must first understand what is DHT.
 Dihydrotestosterone, or DHT, is a derivative of the hormone testosterone, and is known to have adverse effects on the human body when it exists in excess.

-While normal levels of DHT promote facial and body hair growth, high DHT levels can contribute to baldness and prostate problems in men and female pattern hair loss in women too.
+While normal levels of DHT promote hair growth, high DHT levels can contribute to baldness and prostate problems in men and female pattern hair loss in women too.
 Read more to find out how high levels of DHT can affect your health.

 How Does DHT Work in the Body?